Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ### Create DogInfoCard.jsx

-`DogInfoCard` will be what’s known as a presentational component.
-It deals with the presentational aspects but usually no logic (or very little).
+`DogInfoCard` will be a presentational component.
+It deals with the presentational aspects. but usually no logic (or very little).
 A presentational component will accept one or more values as props or direct arguments and simply return a block of JSX to render out.

 Create a new file in the `/src` directory called `DogInfoCard.jsx` and drop in the following contents: